curator

 Fred and Rita Richman Curator of African Art

 Lauren Tate Baeza joined the High Museum of Art in November 2020 as the Fred and Rita Richman Curator of African Art.
-Baeza oversees the African art collection of more than one thousand objects, including extraordinary examples of masks and sculpture, exceptionally fine textiles, beadwork, metalwork, and ceramics.
-The collection’s holdings reflect the continent’s deep, rich history, as well as contemporary innovations.
+Baeza oversees a collection that contains over one thousand objects and is distinct in its representation of ceramics, textiles, and West African fine art and material culture.

-Baeza holds a Master of Arts in African studies from the University of California, Los Angeles; a Bachelor of Arts in Africana studies with a cultural studies concentration from California State University, Northridge; and a certification in curatorial studies from Sotheby’s Institute of Art.
+Baeza holds a Master of Arts in African studies from the University of California, Los Angeles; a Bachelor of Arts in Africana studies and cultural studies from California State University, Northridge; and studied curation at Sotheby’s Institute of Art.
+She is a contributing editor at Art Papers and serves on the boards of Still Art in Johannesburg and the UCLA African Studies Center.
+She has been featured on NPR and PBS, as well as in Associated Press News, Smithsonian Magazine, the Atlanta Journal Constitution, and various African television and print media.

 Watch Baeza’s CreativeMornings talk on the topic of “roots,” addressing her personal and professional connections to Martin Luther King, Jr. and the city of Atlanta (recorded January 2020).